dario-vega/oug/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

 ## Task 1: Create an Oracle NoSQL Table With the Console

-## Task 1: Create an Oracle NoSQL Table With the Console

 1. On the OCI menu drop down on the left, go to Databases and then hit 'Tables' under Oracle NoSQL Database.
 This brings you to the 'Table' screen where you can create a table from the console.

 ![](./images/nosql-tables.png)